-Bastille Day is a huge celebration in Molinot, the village where I live in France.
-While the festivities are less impressive than they used to be, it’s still an important day.
-But in the early years of the century it was a huge affair, and the children from the village school all took part and put on a mime show.
+La Fete de la Revolution, also called Bastille Day, was a major celebration in Molinot, the village where I live in France.
+Every fourteenth of July, the village attracted visitors form all over the surrounding areas, because of the lavish entertainment.
+Today, it is but a ghost of its past self, but in the early years of the century it was a huge affair, and the children from the village school all took part and put on a mime show.
 As always, willing adults were drafted in to help.

 In 2002 the theme was The Wild West — with a very French flavour.

-You can read about these in my hilarious French Onion Soup! series of books.
-The second, Croutons and Cheese! will be launched in September 2017.
-Meantime why not score a copy of the first, to get all the background detail?
+You can read about all of this in my hilarious French Onion Soup! series of books.
+The second, Croutons and Cheese! was launched in September 2017.